sweetpotatopress/sweetpotato.press/_posts/2025-01-18-sweetpotato.md

 <br><br>
 the 5th house of good fortune and creativity is mars in the 1st - having fun and being creative is greatly important to spp but may also bring difficulties being ruled by mars in their fall in a day chart. we could say creativity is extremely important but spp may take creative liberties that are at odds with reality in a quest towards a dream.
 <br><br>
-the 6th house of hard work and illness is ruled by jupiter in the 12th -
+the 6th house of hard work and illness is ruled by jupiter in the 12th - hard work flows towards isolation.
 <br><br>
 the 7th house of other people, relationships is ruled by the 9th of spirituality - apt for a site wanting to bring the beauty of Hellenistic astrology to others and opening up their services to provide readings.
 <br><br>